IORoot/Video_FFMPEG-Scriptflow/README.md

     The name of the output file.
 Specify only one.

 -i | --input <INPUT_FILE>
-    The name of an input file.
+    The name of an input file (or folder).
 Specify as many as you wish.

 -l | --loglevel <LOGLEVEL>
     The FFMPEG loglevel to use.
 Default is 'error' only.